C# LINQ

 var sortedUsers = users.OrderBy(u => u.LastName).ThenBy(u => u.Salary);

-Here, we use the query syntax to sort the users by their last names and then by their salaries in descending order.
+Here, we sort the users by their last names and then by their salaries in descending order.

 $ dotnet run sort ascending by last name and salary User { FirstName = Robin, LastName = Brown, Salary = 2300 } User { FirstName = Janet, LastName = Doe, Salary = 980 } User { FirstName = John, LastName = Doe, Salary = 1230 } User { FirstName = Amy, LastName = Doe, Salary = 1250 } User { FirstName = Joe, LastName = Draker, Salary = 1190 } User { FirstName = Lucy, LastName = Novak, Salary = 670 } User { FirstName = Albert, LastName = Novak, Salary = 1930 } User { FirstName = Ben, LastName = Walter, Salary = 2050 } --------------------- sort descending by last name and salary User { FirstName = Ben, LastName = Walter, Salary = 2050 } User { FirstName = Albert, LastName = Novak, Salary = 1930 } User { FirstName = Lucy, LastName = Novak, Salary = 670 } User { FirstName = Joe, LastName = Draker, Salary = 1190 } User { FirstName = Amy, LastName = Doe, Salary = 1250 } User { FirstName = John, LastName = Doe, Salary = 1230 } User { FirstName = Janet, LastName = Doe, Salary = 980 } User { FirstName = Robin, LastName = Brown, Salary = 2300 }